schollz/acrostic/README.md

 ```

-then *acrostic* will rearrange the notes of each chord in each column.
+then *acrostic* will rearrange the notes of each chord in each column according to a particular algorithm (several algorithms are available and they are randomly selected). for example, the above might be re-arranged into the following:

 ```
 Am  F   C   G
 ---------------
+C   C   C   D
 A   A   G   G
-C   C   C   D
 E   F   E   B
 ```

-the nature of the re-arrangement can help to induce natural melodies. *acrostic* re-arranges in many ways - trying to keep similar notes grouped together or minimizing distances (as in example above), etc.
+the nature of the re-arrangement can help to induce natural melodies. *acrostic* re-arranges in many ways - trying to keep similar notes grouped together or minimizing distances (as in example above), maximizing distances, random, etc.

 ## pages

-use K1+E1 to change pages.

-there are four pages in acrostic:
+the main UI is grouped into 4 pages. use K1+E1 to change pages. here are the four pages in acrostic:

-1. the matrix
+1. the matrix (control note values)
-2. the planets
+2. the planets (control amp/pan)
-3. the bars
+3. the bars (controls note gating)
-4. the phantom
+4. the phantom (controls internal engine)

 the matrix does the sequencing and sampling and lets you modulate both. the planets lets you modulate the lfos for the volume and pan of the samples. the bars lets you gate and add interstitial notes. the phantom is a voice that you can use if you have no other voice.